Vali-Cyber/SecurityPerf/README.md

 `./run.py -ip 192.168.1.2 -u username -p password -b apache`

 SecurityPerf is designed to compare the results from two runs.
-A single run will produce a `summary_results.txt` file in the `benchmarks` directory.
+A single run will produce a `summary_results.txt` file in the `results` directory.
-All results are stored in a subdirectory of results that contains the protection status of the benchmark and a timestamp of the benchmark.
-An example name is `unprotected_2023-02-20_21-18-22`.
+All results are stored in a subdirectory of results that contains is tagged using the `-t` flag and a timestamp.
+An example name is `baseline_2023-02-20_21-18-22`.
-To change the protection status for the results directory, use the `-se` flag that `run.py` provides.
+To change the tag the results directory, use the `-t` flag that `run.py` provides.
+For example, running with `-t unprotected` will create a subdirectory similar to `unprotected_2023-02-20_21-18-22`.

 You may compare two `summary_results.txt` files using `compare.py`. `compare.py`
 will produce a file called `comparison_results.txt`.
-Here is an example invocation of the script:
+Here is an example invocation of the `compare.py` script:

 `./compare.py  --protected results/protected_2023-02-20_21-18-22/summary_results.txt --unprotected results/unprotected_2023-02-20_22-19-13/summary_results.txt`